18 Best Flowering Shrubs: Garden Shrubs for Your Landscape

 Butterfly Bush (Buddleia davidii)

 The butterfly bush is one of the longest blooming shrubs.
-I will bloom from early summer until the frost hits it in fall.
+They bloom from early summer until the frost hits it in fall.

 The clusters of flowers attract butterflies and other pollinators.